maxhawkins/mesibowebrtcframework/README.md

 ## Bitcode
 Additionally, this build is bitcode enabled unlike the [Google version](https://webrtc.org/native-code/ios/) which is NOT bitcode enabled.

-## IMPORTANT - INSTALL LFS BEFORE CLOING the Repository
+## IMPORTANT - install LFS before CLOING the Repository
 WebRTC framework is a large download (over 800MB+).
 This requires that the [Git LFS](https://git-lfs.github.com/) is installed before you clone the repository.
 Cloning likely to fail if you try to clone without LFS installed.
+In such case, delete the entire repository, install LFS and clone again.

 To download, open a terminal and issue following commands: